seoywa/macbook_gsap/README.md

+This is an Apple-style website with React, Three.js, GSAP and TailwindCSS.
+Create 3D product scenes, scroll animations, pinned sections, and responsive design.

+LIVE on Vercel: macbook-gsap-seven.vercel.app

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.